You Can Sit Next to the Bride of Frankenstein in CityWalk’s New VR Experience

 On select days between October 14th and November 9th, visitors can try it out for free!

-We spoke to CEO and co-founder of Holoride, Nils Wollny, who said, “we’ll change the way people do rear seat entertainment forever.
-We synchronize the movement of the car and basically translate this directly into VR.”
+"We’ll change the way people do rear seat entertainment forever.
+We synchronize the movement of the car and basically translate this directly into VR," explained holoride CEO and co-founder Nils Wollny.

-Once the ride began I was immediately transported to a dark world where there’s clouds and dark skies.
+Once the ride began, I was immediately transported to a world where there were clouds and dark skies.

-“When we said okay, we bring VR in a car, everyone said you guys are nuts, because there are many people that get VR sick and many people that get motion sick,” mentioned Nils.
+"When we said okay, we bring VR in a car, everyone said you guys are nuts, because there are many people that get VR sick and many people that get motion sick," explained Wollny.

-Holoride says since what you see and feel is synced it should reduce motion sickness, but I still felt a little woozy after my ride, plus your mileage may vary.
+But holoride says since what you see and feel is synced with the car movement, it should actually reduce motion sickness.
+I definitely felt a little woozy after my ride.
+Your mileage may vary.

-Still, it’s fun to see how immersive entertainment like this might soon make us forget to ask, are we there yet?
+Still, it’s fun to see how immersive entertainment like this might soon make us forget to ask that age old question: are we there yet?

-The Bride of Frankenstein Holoride experience is free at Universal CityWalk on select dates from October 14th to November 9th.
+The Bride of Frankenstein holoride experience is free at Universal CityWalk Hollywood on select dates from October 14th to November 9th.
+Reserve your spot here.

-What do you think of the new experience?
-Let me know on my Facebook Page!

 Listen to the Rich on Tech podcast!
 Search for it in your podcast app or just hit play below to listen.